- Copywriting Services

 What you write about your product will likely be met with a degree of skepticism.
 After all, the prospect knows your goal is to generate sales.

 Including a photo of the person speaking adds credibility to a quote.
-Even better if you can incorporate a video so the customer can see them talking about it the product.
+Even better if you can incorporate a video so the customer can see them talking about the product.

 Third party endorsements carry impact.
 Get and use them whenever you can.
 If the testimonials are a bit long or poorly written, have a professional copywriter do some minor editing.